Despite all warnings to the contrary, people absolutely judge a book by its cover—and a man by his style.

 In Section 1 you’ll learn how to sharpen your style instincts and understand what makes a man look good.
 If “Spidey sense” is for superheroes who want to detect danger, I’ll show you how to cultivate a dressing sense for men who want to develop dapperness.

-In Section 2 we’ll get into the nitty gritty, and I’ll lay out 27 specific style strategies and tips you can use to dress better and make yourself stand out.
+In Section 2 we’ll get into the nitty gritty, and I’ll lay out a comprehensive list of specific style strategies and men’s dressing tips that you can use to dress better and make yourself stand out.

 And in Section 3, I’ll share strategies you can use to dress well without breaking the bank, by showing you how to dress better on a budget.

 Use the principles and tips outlined in this post to make sure each aspect of your look is on point, and you’ll quickly find that you look more polished and put together than 90% of other guys.

 How to Dress Better for Guys

 Compiling The Best Men’s Dressing Tips into a 3-Part Plan for Looking Polished and Put Together

 Section 1: Sharpen Your Style Instincts